RTOS vs GPOS: A Complete Guide

 ATM

 On the other hand, PCs have multiple purposes making it a system that’s not time-critical.
 You can run various applications at the same time with a PC.
-Furthermore, there’s no particular time to do anything on a PC and even a smartphone.
+Furthermore, there’s no particular time to do anything on a PC or even a smartphone.
 For instance, saving a document can take seconds or minutes in some cases.
-But, this depends on the number of running processes and tasks.
+But this depends on the number of running processes and tasks.

 Smartphone